 Thanksgiving is about coming together with family or friends.
 And in Connecticut, we’ve got all kinds of ways to make the holiday even more special, from farm-raised foods to community events, to honoring Native American traditions.
 Here are a few ideas for celebrating Thanksgiving in Connecticut.

 Farm to Your Table

 Making the Thanksgiving meal for two or twenty?
 Start with local ingredients from one of these great Connecticut farms, including turkeys (be sure to order ahead).
-Find a farm near you on this list of Buy Connecticut Grown partners.
+Find a farm near you on this list of Connecticut farms and farm stands.

 - Ekonk Hill Turkey Farm, Sterling

 - Gozzi’s Turkey Farm, Guilford

 - Clark Farms at Bushy Hill Orchard, Granby, for fresh produce and fresh baked pies